Travelling from Medellin to Salento? Awesome, Salento was our favorite place in Colombia and you’ll love it!

 Armenia to Salento

-3. Driving Medellin to Salento by Car
+3. Driving by Car

 If you enjoy driving, going from Medellin to Salento by car might be the best choice for you.
 Know this, the distance may only be 247km (153 miles) but the journey will take 6 hours because the roads are particularly narrow and windy in parts.

-That said, we always love a good road trip and if you drive yourself you will have the advantage of being able to drive out to the Valley de Cocora by yourself, you can stay in some of the awesome remote ecoresorts and not need to rely on the hotel’s jeeps to shuttle you back and forth.
+That said, we always love a good road trip and if you drive yourself you will have the advantage of being able to drive out to the Cocora Valley by yourself, you can stay in some of the awesome remote ecoresorts and not need to rely on the hotel’s jeeps to shuttle you back and forth.

 It’s easy to hire a car from Medellin Airport or in the city centre (click here for prices).
 There’s no tolls on the journey either: bonus!

-4. Private Transfer to and from Salento
+4. Private Transfer from Medellín

 Now you can also book a seat on a private transfer to Salento from home.
 The transfers cost $18.50 one way, have plenty of leg room and are well reviewed.